Welcome to PayPal!

 It is your responsibility to provide any and all statements or declarations to the competent authorities, including but not limited to the Central Bank of Brazil and the Federal Revenue of Brazil (for example, related to payments received as a result of export or import of goods and services).

 PayPal reviews certain potentially high-risk transactions.
 If PayPal determines, in its sole discretion, that a transaction is high-risk, we place a hold on the payment and provide notice to you to delay shipping of the item.
 PayPal will conduct a review and either complete or cancel the payment.
 If the payment is completed, PayPal will provide notice to you to ship the item.
 Otherwise, PayPal will cancel the payment and the funds will be returned to the buyer, unless we are legally required to take other action.
-All payments that complete this payment review will be eligible for PayPal Seller Protection coverage if they meet the PayPal Seller Protection requirements.
+All payments that complete this payment review will be eligible for PayPal's Seller Protection program if they meet PayPal's Seller Protection program requirements.
 We will notify you by email and/or through your PayPal account.

 Accepting preauthorized payments